padx86/trafficSignClassifier/README.md

-# Projekt 2 Traffic sign recognition
+# Project 2 Traffic sign recognition

-## Take a look at the data:
+## Take a close look at the data
+Assuming the all features have the correct labels we will take a close look at the distribution at first

+### Data distribution
+The first step will be to look at the total number of labels for the training samples(n train samples), the validation samples(n valid samples) and test samples(n test samples) for each Label(Label No.).
+In addition the Ratio of samples for training, validation and test are calculated to the total number of samples(n train + n valid + n test) for each label.
+The results are displayed in the following table:

 |Label No. | n train samples | n valid samples | n test samples | ratio train | ratio valid | ratio test|
 |----------|-----------------|-----------------|----------------|-------------|-------------|-----------|